Apple Refuses To Enable iPhone Emergency Settings that Could Save Countless Lives

 I suspect the author of the article either has an agenda or didn't bother to do any research.
 Either way, fuck you slashdot for posting this shit.

+On the other hand, if you are that concerned with your privacy, do a Richard Stallman, and refuse to have a cell phone at all: he has said several times he considered them are nothing more than advanced tools for the intelligence community.
+Plus, of course, closed-source software, etc.

+To be honest, I recently bought a very specific smartphone precisely for that reason: it was one of the rare model that still offered a removable battery, so who am

-Problem with emergency calls from Android (Score:2)
+Problem with emergency calls from Android (Score:4, Informative)

 The other day I go to report a dangerous situation on the road to 911, the call goes through, then I go to turn the speakerphone on, since it is loud on the street, and.. well, I can't, 'cos there's this big bar across all that with a busy indicator, but eventually it gets my location and shows me a picture of where I am.
 So they crippled the phone app to let me know where I am?